jerbarnes/semeval22_structured_sentiment/README.md

 ## Baselines

 The task organizers provide two baselines: one that takes a sequence-labelling approach and a second that converts the problem to a dependency graph parsing task.

+## Frequently asked questions

+Q: How do I participate?
+A: Sign up at our [codalab website](https://competitions.codalab.org/competitions/33307), download the [data](./data), train the [baselines](./baselines) and submit the results to the codalab website.

 ## Requirements